-- Lazy Lizard Hostel (very basic hostel with great wifi and working area)
+Lazy Lizard Hostel (very basic hostel with great wifi and working area)

-There are several Diving resorts with good wifi connections however, I decided to stay on the other side of the island which still had some of the fastes wifi in the Philippines.
+  There are several Diving resorts with good wifi connections however, I decided to stay on the other side of the island which still had some of the fastest wifi in the Philippines.

   - Neverland Hostel (basic hostel with great wifi and working area)